cvar — CVT Variations Table

 The control value table (CVT) variations table is used in variable fonts to provide variation data for CVT values.
 For a general overview of OpenType Font Variations, see the chapter, OpenType Font Variations Overview.

 Fonts that use the Truetype outline format for glyphs and that have hinting instructions will typically also have a 'cvt ' table.
 The CVT table provides an indexed list of control values that can be referenced by instructions.
 Example values are the height of a serif, x-height, or the width of upper case stems.
 When glyph outline points are adjusted by instructions to improve rasterization at a particular PPEM size, the control values may be used by the instructions to provide design-distance values for those adjustments — typically, values that need to be kept constant across all glyphs in the font for a given PPEM size.

 Within a variable font, the numeric value of particular control values may need to be adjusted for different variation instances, to match the changes to outlines for different instances.
 The CVT variations table provides variation data for that purpose.
 By using interpolation to derive adjusted CVT values for a particular instance, instructions can obtain instance-appropriate values, and the same instructions can be used for all variations.

 The CVT variations table must be used in combination with TrueType outlines and a 'cvt ' table, and also in combination with a font variations ('fvar') table and other required or optional tables used in variable fonts.
-See Variation Data Tables and Miscellaneous Requirements in OpenType Font Variations Overview.
+See Variation Data Tables and Miscellaneous Requirements in the OpenType Font Variations Overview chapter.